 What it looks like:

-They take your Bitcoin or get you to deposit to a fake platform.
-You’ll never see that money again.
+They take your Bitcoin or direct you to a fake platform.

 How to avoid it: